 Both smoke and carbon monoxide detectors do need to be replaced.
 Underwriter Laboratories [UL] who approve the various detectors give them on average, a 10 year approval duration.
 That duration is based on the devices’ inside components that detect either smoke or carbon monoxide.
 They are manufactured to not go off when minute traces of smoke or CO2 are in the air but with years of exposure to dust build up, replacement is necessary to properly protect you and your family.

 If your home is older than 10 years old and you haven’t replaced your devices, turn off the power to them and put in new ones so you can rest assured they will work when needed.
+Check out our page on Smoke Detectors for more information.
 If you’d prefer to have a certified electrician handle it for you, please give us a call!

 Are your lights flickering in a room when you adjust the dimmer?
 Did changing the bulbs not solve the problem?
 The issue is probably an outdated dimmer.
 Many of the dimmers in homes were manufactured before LED bulbs were the mainstream.
 Older versions of dimmers will cause LED bulbs to blink or flicker leaving frustrated homeowners unaware of the cause.
 If you have this problem, pick yourself up a new dimmer.